Brazil pro-democracy manifestos aim to curb Bolsonaro's election threats | Politics

 Brazilian business leaders, intellectuals and artists gathered on Thursday to read manifestos defending democratic institutions after attacks by President Jair Bolsonaro that have raised fears he could reject the results of October's presidential election.
 The far-right leader and former army captain has questioned Brazil's electronic voting system and attacked Supreme Court justices who oversee elections, accusing them without evidence of favoring his leftist rival, who leads in opinion polls.

-His opponents says he is preparing the ground to contest the election results if he loses, as Trump has done since 2020.
-Pro-democracy demonstrations are planned by civil society organizations on Thursday afternoon in Brazil's main cities.
+His opponents say he is preparing the ground to contest the election results if he loses, as Trump has done since 2020.
+Several thousand demonstrators later marched along Sao Paulo's Paulista Avenue in support of democracy and chanting calls for Bolsonaro to stop threatening the voting system.

+Similar demonstrations were planned by civil society organizations in other Brazilian cities.
+"The purpose of the demonstrations is the defense of democracy ... against the threat of a coup," one of their organizers, Raimundo Bonfim, told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)